ChenyuWang123/EC601_OpenCv/exercise 2/Readme.md

+## Some instrution

+The program can scan all 6 images once and send out results we need.

+## The values of the pixel at (20,25) in the RGB, YCbCr and HSV versions of the image.

+They are printed in the program.

 ## Ranges of pixel values in each channel of each of the above mentioned colorspaces

 Range of value of RGB: 0-255